|Elevation Gain||486 feet|

 The paved path makes for a nice easy walk as well.
 Without having to worry about your footing it is easy to keep your eyes open to enjoy the creek and the views the entire time.
 Make sure you look down every once in awhile as I did see a Danger Noodle (snake) trying to find its way onto the sidewalk.

 There were also a few bikers but not nearly as many as I expected and the path is wide enough to avoid any issues there.
 Some side trails give climbers access to the cliffs and also some side paths that offer water access so you can get right down next to the creek.

 If you don’t have the AllTrails app you might want to check it out, I really love mine.
 It records your progress and is a great way to search for hikes that are nearby and gives you difficulty measurements.
 According to AllTrails today’s hike was around 6.7 miles and had a total elevation gain of about 486 feet including undulations.
 That put the high point at around 7,020 feet.
 I was also moving for a total of 2 hours and 11 minutes.

 A nice relaxing walk today with some nice scenery.
 The path is paved so nothing extra on the difficulty other than how long you walk.
 Here is the step count from today from my fitbit.

 There are several places that you can access the Peak to Plains trail.
 On my walk I saw 3 separate parking areas on US 6 varying in size from about 10 spaces to 20 spaces.
-I got on the trail around the oxbow lot and it was full by 8 A.M. on a Sunday and a lot of us were parking on the side of the road, There was a port-o-potty where I parked and a pit toilet facility at the Mayhem gulch parking area.
+I got on the trail around the Oxbow lot and it was full by 8 A.M. on a Sunday morning.
+A lot of us were parking on the side of the road.
+There was a port-o-potty where I parked and a pit toilet facility at the Mayhem gulch parking area.